jalapeno/SRv6_dCloud_Lab/lab_6/lab_6-guide.md

    - Note the least utilized path should be **xrd01** -> **xrd02** -> **xrd03** -> **xrd04** -> **xrd07**.
 This also happens to be the longest path geographically in our network (Netherlands proceeding east and south through Germany, Poland, Ukraine, Turkey, etc.).
 Any traffic taking this path will be subject to the longest latency in our network.

-   4. Query for the return path:
+   4. Optional: Query for the return path:
    ```
    for v, e, p in 1..6 outbound 'unicast_prefix_v4/20.0.0.0_24_10.0.0.7' sr_topology
        options {uniqueVertices: "path", bfs: true} filter v._id == 'unicast_prefix_v4/10.101.1.0_24_10.0.0.1'